-- (5)(a) Producer's Pre-Acceptance Worksheet. - 1 [See Section 7E] for completion requirements and example of worksheet.

-Prior to the insured/applicant answering question 22, any change in acreage and cultural practice should be reviewed.
+- (5)(a) Producer's Pre-Acceptance Worksheet. - 1 [See Section 7E] for completion requirements and example of worksheet. - Prior to the insured/applicant answering question 22, any change in acreage and cultural practice should be reviewed.
 Tree thinning is considered a cultural practice that will reduce the insured crop's previous gross sales below the approved average revenue.
-If the applicant answers "Yes" to this question, a field inspection and hard copy records of average revenue are required.

-(5)(b) Pre-Acceptance Field Inspections.

-- See Section 7 G(2)] for instructions and Pre-Acceptance Perennial Crop Inspection Report. - 2 [See Exhibit 16 1H] for applicable Addendum Worksheet.
+If the applicant answers "Yes" to this question, a field inspection and hard copy records of average revenue are required. - (5)(b) Pre-Acceptance Field Inspections. - 1 [See Section 7 G(2)] for instructions and Pre-Acceptance Perennial Crop Inspection Report. - 2 [See Exhibit 16 1H] for applicable Addendum Worksheet.

 Evaluate each block to determine if light penetration into the canopy is sufficient to stimulate nut development.
-Rate as good, fair or poor based on the Orchard Inspectors review in item 8.
+Rate as good, fair or poor based on the Orchard Inspector's review in item 8.

-- 3 AIPs must perform pre-acceptance field inspections for the following: - a New insureds. - b When productivity is reduced: - i An inspection is required when KNOWN tree damage has occurred or cultural practices have been performed that will reduce the insured crop from previous gross sales below the approved average revenue, and when insured answers "YES" to question 22 on the Producer's Pre-Acceptance Worksheet. - ii Unless otherwise provided in the SPOI, when more than 12.5% of the total acres for the unit are thinned (not removal of a contiguous block), the average gross sales for those acres thinned will be multiplied by .80, or a factor contained in the SPOI, for the first year after sequential thinning.
+- 3 AIPs must perform pre-acceptance field inspections for the following: - a New insureds. - b When productivity is reduced: - An inspection is required when KNOWN tree damage has occurred or cultural practices have been performed that will reduce the insured crop from previous gross sales below the approved average revenue, and when insured answers "YES" to question 22 on the Producer's Pre-Acceptance Worksheet. - unless otherwise provided in the SPOI, when more than 12.5% of the total acres for the unit are thinned (not removal of a contiguous block), the average gross sales for those acres thinned will be multiplied by .80, or a factor contained in the SPOI, for the first year after sequential thinning.
 Guarantee reduction flag F and the factor must be reported for the acreage.
-No reduction will be assessed the following year after sequential thinning. - c At the discretion of the AIP when added land or acreage is greater than 12.5 percent or acreage is removed.
+No reduction will be assessed the following year after sequential thinning.